How to Choose Bass Fishing Line

 Monofilament

-Monofilament lines can be extruded to different tensile strengths, also known as pound tests, which essentially determine at what amount of pressure the line will break.
 They can mix in various polymers to give the line color and refractive properties like fluorescent for being seen under a black light for night fishing.

 The 3 critical aspects of monofilament fishing line include pound test, diameter and stretch.
 The pound test coincides with diameter.

+1. The heavier the pound test the larger the diameter of the line.
+The smaller pound test, the smaller the diameter of the line.
+So 8-pound test line will have a smaller diameter than 20-pound test monofilament.
 What this means to the angler is 8-pound line will be smaller and more manageable on a fishing reel than 20-pound line.
 It also means 8-pound mono will stretch more than 20 pound mono.
 So when you’re fighting a heavier fish, you will have more control over that fish with 20-pound line than you will with 8-pound line.
 With lighter mono, you’ll have to play the fish down more before trying to land it.
 With 20-pound mono you can put more pressure on the fish without fear of the line breaking.

-The diameter of fishing line affects how quickly a lure will sink or how deep it will run and also how well it will cast.
+2. The diameter of fishing line affects how quickly a lure will sink or how deep it will run and also how well it will cast.
 Generally speaking, a lighter line is a lot easier to cast a lure farther.
 A lighter line will also sink faster and cut through the water faster so a lure like a crankbait will run much deeper on 8-pound line than it will on 20-pound line.

-You can set the hook harder on 20-pound line because the shock can be handled by the higher tensile strength.
+3. You can set the hook harder on 20-pound line because the shock can be handled by the higher tensile strength.
 While setting the hook on 8-pound line, the line will stretch some on a direct pull but on a hard shocking hookset it will break easily under 8-pounds or more of force.
 This is when drag on a reel becomes critical.
+Most anglers will stick with 4 to 10-pound mono on spinning reels and 10 to 25-pound mono on baitcasting reels.

 Fluorocarbon

 Fluorocarbon, Polyvinylidene fluoride, is similar to mono but the main property that separates the two would be in light reflection and refraction.
 Fluorocarbon is less optically dense so it is much harder to see in water as a result.
 It also has better abrasion resistance than monofilament as it doesn’t absorb water like monofilament will over time.
-And fluorocarbon is a little more rigid so it doesn’t stretch like monofilament does.
+Additionally, fluorocarbon is a little more rigid so it doesn’t stretch like monofilament does.

 So you end up with a line that is harder for the fish to see than mono, has better abrasion resistance for fighting fish out of heavy cover and it is more sensitive because it is less forgiving than monofilament.
 This gives anglers somewhat of an advantage on tempting bass to bite artificial lures.